aws-solutions/automated-security-response-on-aws/README.md

 #### Create the Remediations

 Remediations are executed using SSM Automation Runbooks.
 Each control has a specific runbook.
-SHARR Runbooks must follow the naming convention in the **/ssmdocs** folder:
+ASR Runbooks must follow the naming convention in the **/ssmdocs** folder:

 <standardShortName>-<control>.yaml

 Follow examples from other Playbooks.
-Your SHARR runbook must parse the finding data, extract the fields needed for remediation, and execute a remediation runbook, passing the role name.
+Your ASR runbook must parse the finding data, extract the fields needed for remediation, and execute a remediation runbook, passing the role name.

 Remediation runbooks are defined in the /source/remediation_runbooks and /source/solution_deploy/remediation_runbooks-stack.ts.
 The remediation examples provided with the solution are fairly robust and self-documenting.
-Each definition creates an IAM role and an SSM runbook that is called by the SHARR runbook.
+Each definition creates an IAM role and an SSM runbook that is called by the ASR runbook.

 ### Build and Deploy